MezMerrit/AU-School-Handwriting-Fonts/NSW-ACT-School-Fonts/readme.md

 In Pages app (Mac only) click *Format > Font > Show Fonts*, then from the *Fonts* panel click the burger menu and choose *Typography*.

 - - - -

+# Future Development #

+Outline and Outline with arrows and Dotted variations are currently under way, along with cursive.
+Check the table above for progress indicators.

 # Fontlog #